 Kari Robertson

-Kari Robertson (b.1988 Edinburgh, UK) is a visual artist, teacher and researcher based in Rotterdam (NL) largely concerned with eco-social themes.
-She has recently exhibited at CCB, Bogota and TENT Rotterdam.
+I am Kari Robertson (b.1988 Edinburgh, UK) a visual artist, teacher and researcher based in Rotterdam (NL) concerned with eco-social themes.
+I have recently exhibited at CCB, Bogota, TENT Rotterdam, An.other.world and BAK, Utrecht.
+Working primarily with time-based media, my practice is engaged with impure and entangled substances and states, which speak as much to toxic histories as to collective becoming.

 Cast Channel/Dredged Monuments (2023) - The last in the series of rainwater/fountain works which was shown at TENT in 2023 in the Material Memory exhibition.
 This was by far the most ambitious large-scale installation of this work and built on previous experience and iterations.
 The installation cast channel/dredged monuments (2023) collects rainwater from the roof of TENT and channels it through a network of flexible tubes.
 The rainwater is circulated through windows and walls, between spaces, cast ghosts of plastic containers and pools.
 It gestures towards an alternative type of plumbing; entangled, contingent, flexible, temporary and wholly corporeal.